Amthurson/ChessRoom/README.md

 - 2 Cannons (炮/砲)
 - 5 Soldiers (兵/卒)

-[You can add more specific rules or link to a comprehensive rule guide]

 This project exists thanks to all the people who contribute:

 <a href="https://github.com/Amthurson/ChessRoom/graphs/contributors">